-The dedicated Labor and Employment attorneys at Bogin, Munns & Munns have been serving the needs of the Greater Orlando area since 1979.
-We understand that the times you need a labor attorney are often stressful and charged with emotions.
-In those times, you will need an experienced lawyer familiar with the complexities related to employment law to help you navigate this sometimes complex process.
+The labor and employment attorneys at Bogin, Munns & Munns have been serving the Greater Orlando area since 1979.
+In a time like this, we understand that you want a lawyer familiar with the complexities of employment law.
+We will help you navigate this complicated process.

 - Harassment

-If an employer violates federal laws such as those set by Title VII, Employee Retirement Income Security Act (ERISA), Family and Medical Leave Act (FMLA), or state or local laws, employment litigation may become necessary.
+If an employer violates federal laws, such as those set by Title VII, the Employee Retirement Income Security Act (ERISA), or the Family and Medical Leave Act (FMLA), employment litigation may become necessary.

 Employment litigation involves issues including (but not limited to):